Sagewai vs. MiniMax

 await server.start()

-Sagewai includes a prompt preprocessing layer that makes small and local models significantly more capable by resolving context, memory, and agent delegation before the LLM call.
+Sagewai includes a prompt preprocessing layer that resolves context, memory, and agent delegation before the LLM call.
+This makes small and local models significantly more capable on tasks that would otherwise exceed their context window:

 @context('recent customer complaints', scope='org', tags='support,q4')